anjahess/DNAvi/README.md

 ## 1. Description
 DNAvi is an open-source software to integrate, analyze and visualize multiple cell-free DNA fragmentation profiles from liquid biopsies.
 It uses either gel images or automated gel electrophoresis device output tables (electropherograms).
-The tool was tested on a 32 GB memory local PC on Ubuntu 24.04.2 LTS, as well as on Windows 10 and MAC-OS.
+The tool was tested on a 32 GB memory local PC on Ubuntu 24.04.2 LTS, as well as on Windows 10 and macOS.

 ## 2. Installation